ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 ##Sub-system: CurrentGames

 ### Purpose of the sub-system
-The CurrentGames sub-system is a system within our WebCheckers application that is responsible for the collection of all ongoing games.
-This system is responsible for many services throughout the application like providing the GetHomeRoute with the information to deny users from entering games with players who are already in a game, as well as provide all information necessary to carry out the functionality of playing a game.
+The CurrentGames subsystem is a system within our WebCheckers application that is responsible for the collection of all ongoing games.
+This system is responsible for many services throughout the application, such as providing the GetHomeRoute with the information to deny users from entering games with players who are already in a game, as well as providing all information necessary to carry out the functionality of playing a game.
 With the total collection of Games, you can keep track of the states of all games at once.
-Any sort of move made or player action is both carried out and recorded by the CurrentGames sub-system.
+Any sort of move made or player action is both carried out and recorded by the CurrentGames subsystem.

 ### Static model